stevetoddy/API_Assignment/README.md

 ## R3 -  Why have you chosen this database system.
 What are the drawbacks compared to others?

-I have chosen to use PostgreSQL as my database system for several reason which I will go into.
-To begin with, PostgreSQL an advanced, fully open sourced SQL database system, unlike Oracle, SQL Server and even MySQL which have fee which can get very expensive.
-Though MySQL is still technically an open sourced database system, they were partially bought by Oracle and since then certain features and services have been hidden away behind a paywall.
-MySQL it is still a very capable database system in it’s free, open sourced version, it is not quite as ‘free’ as PostgreSQL depending on your circumstance.
+I have chosen to use PostgreSQL as my database system for several reasons.
+To begin with, PostgreSQL is an advanced, fully open sourced SQL database system, and unlike Oracle, SQL Server and even MySQL, does not have fees, which can get very expensive very quickly.
+Though MySQL is still technically an open sourced database system, they were partially bought by Oracle and since then certain features and services have been hidden away behind 'soft' paywalls.
+MySQL is still a very capable database system in it’s free, open sourced version, although it is still not quite as ‘free’ as PostgreSQL, depending on your project circumstances and needs.
 Oracle can get very expensive if you decide to really scale up, as Amazon found out when they started to grow into one of the worlds largest companies.
 The cost had become so high that Amazon eventually switched their systems over to PostgreSQL.
 Some other tech giants that utilise PostgreSQL are Apple and Cisco, and I can imagine the cost might have a big part to play in their decisions.

 PostgreSQL will work on pretty much any machine or operating system, while systems like SQL Server will only run on Microsoft or Linux software.
 PostgreSQL mainly relies on it’s community for support as it is an open source software system, but this is not an issue as it has been around for over 20 years and the community is very large and active.
 PostgreSQL scales easily and is highly customisable as it has access to a near endless amount of plugin libraries, such as psycopg2 for python, which we will be using for our web application.

 From a more technical view, PostgreSQL uses Multiversion Concurrency Control (MVCC) which allows parallelisation so your queries can use multiple cores on the machine that is hosting your database, increasing power and speeding up query time.
-MySQL as PostgreSQL’s main open source competitor does not have this.
+MySQL, as PostgreSQL’s main open source competitor, does not have this.
 PostgreSQL is able to use almost any data type and any index which gives it a huge amount of flexibility.
 Postgresql is more SQL complainant than MySQL, so in a strange turn of events if you ever wanted to take your project into a closed source environment like Oracle, PostgreSQL would make the transition better than MySQL, which is partially owned by Oracle.
-Lastly, PostgreSQL is very popular for web applications exactly like what we intend to make in this project, so it is perfect for us.
+Lastly, PostgreSQL is very popular for web applications exactly like what we intend to make in this project, so there is a lot of documentation and community discussion directed at situations similar to those we will be facing with this project.

 ## R4 - Identify and discuss the key functionalities and benefits of an ORM

-An ORM (Object Relational Mapping) tool is used to map relational databases to objects in you preferred object-oriented programming language.
-There are many ORMs for many programming languages but the core functionalities are all basically the same.
+An ORM (Object Relational Mapping) tool is used to map relational databases to objects in your preferred object-oriented programming language.
+There are many ORMs for many programming languages, but the core functionalities are all basically the same.
 The main function of an ORM is that it abstracts SQL into objects of the language you are working in.
 This allows us to use objects from a certain language instead of needing to rely on direct SQL query statements.
-An ORM will all so parse the results that are returned from the query and give them back to us.
+An ORM will all so parse the results that are returned from the query and give them back to us, usually in objects of the language we are using, or in easy to read returns.
 This helps to improves readability, as direct SQL can be very dense and hard to decipher.
 This can also help reduce errors and speeds up production as it reduces the amount of code you have to work with.
-This will usually mean decreased costs associated with the development of an application.
+This can mean a decreas in costs associated with the development of an application.

 ORMs can make accessing data much easier.
-They map out how certain objects will relate to different tables within your database, then use these relationships to create SQL queries such as the basic CRUD operations, Create (or Insert), Read, Update and Delete.
+They map out how certain objects will relate to different tables within your database, then use these relationships to create SQL queries, such as the basic CRUD operations, Create (or Insert), Read, Update and Delete.
 These terms may differ between languages and databases, but they all perform the same basic tasks needed to use your database.
 Of course an ORM tool will allow for much, much more complex SQL queries, but will still keep them fairly concise and readable for the development team.

 Another very important and welcome feature of an ORM is that it increases your databases security, reducing the possibility of SQL injection threats.
-This is because of the layer of abstraction an ORM gives a database, forcing outside queries through the ORM before it can make it to the database itself.
-Of course, this is not perfect and ORM injection can happen.
+This is because of the layer of abstraction an ORM gives a database, forcing outside queries through the ORM, which can be layered with validation and sanitation protocols, before it can make it to the database itself.
+Of course, this is not perfect and ORM injection can happen if the ORM itself has exploitable weaknesses.

 Some issues with ORMs are that it can slow down the execution of queries compared to using SQL directly, as the ORM will usually produce a lot of it’s own code along side the minimum SQL needed.
 Another issue is ORMs themselves must be learned and implemented, which can be difficult and time consuming.
 The latter argument is usually overshadowed by the overall increase in productivity once an ORM is learned and implemented, and the former will depend on the projects needs and there are cases where this will be negligible or even non existent.
-Finally, a last issue that can effect a project is an ORM can be limiting, and you may need to resort to using direct SQL at some point.
-Many ORMs offer this feature though, but not all.
+Finally, a last issue that can effect a project is an ORM can be limiting, and you may need to resort to using direct SQL at some point, which can be frustrating if you have spent money and time implementing an ORM.

 ---